 Before moving onto the secondary, action based skills of community organizing, it is important to take a look at how to develop the foundation of a community.
 Both Dennis Jacobsen and Robert Linthicum have similar ideas about how to build trust and community based on relationships, not just on location.

 First, there is what Linthicum (1991, p.25) calls networking and Jacobsen (2001, Ch.
 7) calls one-on-ones.
-In either case it is an intentional and strategic practice of relationship building in which the organizer goes door-to-door in the community for the purpose of meeting residents of the community.
+In either case it is an intentional and strategic practice of relationship building in which the organizer goes door-to-door in the community for the purpose of meeting community.
 Jacobsen is quick to caution against doing this in a way that feigns interest in the actual person and only sees them as another tool in the organizing machine (2001, p.
 61).
 Instead, the interest must be in actually knowing the person and building a true relationship with that person.
 Jacobsen adds that a true relationship is one where the organizer “agitates” individuals and the community as a whole to reach their fullest potential (2001, Ch.
 8).
 This can sometimes be uncomfortable for all involved, but it is only by challenging someone that the best in them can come forth (p.
 66).

 Second, there is the process of coalition building (Linthicum, 1991, p.
 26).
 This brings together all the people and groups within the community to address the issues chosen by the community.
 In the gathering of these individuals, Jacobsen suggests that the organizer is creating a shared power within the community (2001, Ch.
 5).
 This power is not held by the organizer, but by the community in recognizing shared interests (Jacobsen, 2001, Ch.
 6).
 It is interesting, at this point, to look at the Ecclesial Base Communities (CEBs) mentioned earlier.
 Recognizing shared interests and building a coalition do not happen overnight, they are found through a process.
-Mariz in describing the regular activities of CEBs, she describes regular meetings of committed members, indicating that this structure would be helpful in creating a sense of group identity (1994, Ch.
+Mariz, in describing the regular activities of CEBs, describes regular meetings of committed members, indicating that this structure would be helpful in creating a sense of group identity (1994, Ch.
 2).
-Linthicum suggests that once those interests are found acted upon, a cycle of action and reflection is needed to ensure continued unification of the group’s interests (1991, p.
+Linthicum suggests that once those interests are found and acted upon, a cycle of action and reflection is needed to ensure continued unification of the group’s interests (1991, p.
 26).

 The third and final step in this process is that of developing and empowering other community leaders and distributing power/influence (Linthicum, 1991, p.
 26; Jacobsen, 2001, p.
 46).
 This concept runs throughout the works of both Linthicum and Jacobsen, marking it as vital to the entire process.

 Jacobsen adds another step, which ultimately leads us past the development of an organizations foundation, but equally as important: metropolitan organizing (2001, Ch.
 9).
 This, essentially, is connecting with organizers from around the city that have similar goals, in order to address issues that are more systemic in nature.
-Actually confronting those issues, requires certain action based skills.
+Actually confronting those issues requires certain action based skills.

 Actions Based Skills